fusetim/mkube/readme.md

 ## Licencing

 ***To Be Done:*** *If needed, please contact me.
-I have not figured this out for the moment but certainly will licence this software as GPLv3*
+I have not figured this out for the moment but certainly will licence this software under GPLv3*

 Fusetim (2023) - All rights reserved.